 So, is the ZZ plant actually poisonous?
 Yes, the ZZ plant is mildly poisonous to cats, dogs and humans if directly ingested.
 Exposure to the plant can also cause minor skin and eye irritation.
 The toxicity of this plant is derived from the calcium oxalate crystals located in the sap.
 These extremely small and sharp crystals are what cause the adverse symptoms associated with this plant.

 Fear not!
 The risks associated with the ZZ plant have notoriously been blown out of proportion.
 This lovely plant can still be safely kept in your home if you follow a few easy guidelines.

-Throughout this article we will explore all you need to know about ZZ plant toxicity as well as tips on how this wonderful plant can safely join your green family!
+Throughout this article we will explore all you need to know about ZZ plant toxicity to cats and dogs as well as tips on how this wonderful plant can safely join your green family!

 Why is a Poisonous Plant So Popular?